 Emily Carl, customer and events marketing manager for ReviewTrackers, looks forward to Demo Days.

 “Demo Days are a great opportunity to learn more about aspects of the business that I normally don’t work with on a daily basis,” Emily says.
 “It gives everyone on the team the opportunity to continue our knowledge of the product and what it’s solving in the industry.”

 Andres Ramirez, sales development representative, says that he likes the direct and open line of communication with sales and leadership.

-“One thing I really like about working here is that there is a very open line of communication with not only my direct manager but also Josh Fosburg, VP of sales,” Andres says.
+“One thing I really like about working here is that there is a very open line of communication with not only my direct manager,” Andres says.
 “Not only do I feel comfortable talking to them any time about anything; they also make time for me to check in with them and make sure that I’m hitting my goals.”